bulk-dqm/bulk-data-export-client/README.md

 --private-key <url> File containing private key used to sign authentication tokens -l, --log-file <file-path> Path to a log file to write logs to.
 Defaults to log.ndjson.
 -o, --output-path <path> Output path for FHIR MeasureReports produced from measure evaluation.
-Defaults to output.json
+Defaults to output.json --reporter [cli|text] Reporter to use to render the output. "cli" renders fancy progress bars and tables. "text" is better for log files.
+Defaults to "cli".
+--lenient Sets a "Prefer: handling=lenient" request header to tell the server to ignore unsupported parameters.
 ```
 ## License